 In this example, we not only controlled the style of the first and last elements, but also throughforloop.Counter % 3 == 0Controlled every third element (for example, in a three-column layout, special margins or separators may be needed).

-AnQiCMS template system throughforloopSuch built-in variables give us the ability to finely control element styles in loops.
-Whether it's simple alternating of odd and even rows, or complex combinations of styles based on multiple conditions, we can achieve this through flexible applicationforLoop and conditional judgment tags make it easy to achieve, adding more expressiveness to your website interface.
+The AnQiCMS template system throughforloopSuch built-in variables enable us to finely control the element styles in loops.
+Whether it's simple alternating odd and even rows, or complex multi-condition style combinations, we can flexibly use them.forLoop and conditional judgment tags make your website interface more expressive.

-Q1: Besides the odd and even rows and the first and last elements, can I control the styles of other elements within the loop?
+Q1: Besides alternating rows and the first and last elements, can I control the style of which elements within the loop?

-A2: For most common website application scenarios,forloop.CounterThe impact of computation and conditional judgment on performance can be ignored.AnQiCMS template engine has been optimized at the bottom level, and these lightweight logic processing will not become a bottleneck for website performance.Compared to this, excessive database queries, unoptimized image resource loading, or complex JavaScript are the performance optimization points that require more attention.
+A2: For most common website application scenarios,forloop.CounterThe impact of calculation and conditional judgment on performance can be ignored.AnQiCMS template engine has been optimized at the bottom layer, these lightweight logic processing will not become a bottleneck for website performance.Compared to this, excessive database queries, unoptimized image resource loading, or complex JavaScript are the more important performance optimization points to focus on.

-Q3: Why sometimes the dynamically added CSS class name or inline style does not take effect?
+Q3: Why do CSS class names or inline styles sometimes not take effect when added dynamically?

-A3: There may be multiple reasons why the dynamic style does not take effect:
+A3: There may be multiple reasons why dynamic styles do not take effect.

-- CSS specificity issues:You may have added a class name that is overridden by other CSS rules with higher priority.Please check your CSS file to ensure the priority of the new rule is high enough, or use a more specific selector.
+- CSS priority issueThe newly added class name may be overridden by other CSS rules with higher priority.Please check your CSS file and ensure that the new rule has sufficient priority or use a more specific selector.